wpwhitesecurity/activity-log-gravity-forms/readme.txt

 == Screenshots ==

-1. The easiest way to install the extension is from within the WP Activity Log plugin.
+1. Forms, entries, notifications and other Gravity Forms plugin changes reported in the WordPress activity log.
-1. Forms, entries, notifications and other WPForms plugin changes reported in the WordPress activity log.
+1. The list of forms, notifications, entries and other Gravity Form plugin changes the WP Activity Log plugin can keep a log of.

 == Changelog ==